 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Hair loss happens to almost everyone treated with FEC – complete head and body hair loss usually begins 2 to 5 weeks after the treatment starts.
-Remember that this is only temporary and using a cold cap may help to prevent hair loss
+- Hair loss happens to almost everyone treated with FEC.
+Complete head and body hair loss usually begins 2 to 5 weeks after the treatment starts.
+This is temporary and using a cold cap may help to prevent hair loss

 - Loss of appetite

-- Diarrhoea – make sure you drink plenty of fluids and if diarrhoea becomes severe or lasts more than 3 days, tell your doctor or nurse, who can give you medicines to help
+- Diarrhoea – make sure you drink plenty of fluids.
+If the diarrhoea becomes severe or lasts more than 3 days, tell your doctor or nurse.
+They can give you medicines to help

-- Loss of taste or a metallic taste may happen on the days you are having your drugs – it should get better when treatment finishes
+- Loss of taste or a metallic taste may happen on the days you are having your drugs.
+This should get better when treatment finishes

 - Feeling or being sick can be quite severe with FEC but can usually be well controlled with anti sickness medicines.
 It usually starts a few hours after each treatment and lasts for about a day.
-It is quite common for people taking cyclophosphamide tablets.
-Try taking anti sickness tablets at least an hour before you take your cyclophosphamide.
 If your sickness is not controlled, tell your doctor or nurse.
-You may be able to have other anti sickness drugs that work better for you
+You may be able to have other anti sickness medicines that work better for you

 - A sore mouth or mouth ulcers

-- Sore eyes – your doctor or nurse can prescribe eye drops to help
+- Sore eyes – your doctor or nurse can give you eye drops to help

 - Watery eyes due to overproduction of tears

 - Women may stop having periods (amenorrhoea) but this may only be temporary

 - Loss of fertility – you may not be able to become pregnant or father a child after treatment with this drug.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
 Men may be able to store sperm before starting treatment